Kapukurr/uw-cse581.github.io/index.md

 * [Grading](https://uw-cse599p.github.io/requirements/#grading)
 * [Canvas](https://canvas.uw.edu/courses/1512970)

+## Course Details

+**Time:** Tuesdays & Thursdays, 10:00am-11:20am PST

+**Location:** CSE2 271

+**Flexible office hours:** Email Katharina and Suchin with a few times that work for you!
+Office hours and any meetings outside of class will be held via Zoom.

+**This course is a quals course that counts towards the quals requirement in the human-facing bucket of the CSE PhD program.**

 ## Course Description

 From smart glasses invoking fears of surveillance to social media being flooded by fake news, our society increasingly bears the burden of unintended consequences of technology.
 As researchers of technology, data scientists, and software developers, we must be aware of the effects that technology has on society and recognize our responsibility to grapple with computer ethics.